Spiderbuttons/BETAS/Triggers.md

 In order to provide more information about the event that occured, most of the triggers will also create an item to send along with the trigger as the `Target` item.
 This item will sometimes be an ordinary Stardew Valley Item.
 Other times, it will be a fake item that only exists for the purpose of the trigger, which I will simply call a `Trigger Item`.
 The documentation for each trigger will specify whether the `Target` item is just a `Trigger Item` or if it is an actual item.
 If it is a `Trigger Item`, it may still contain useful data in its ordinary fields, which will be shown as necessary.
 You will be able to use [the standard item Game State Queries](https://stardewvalleywiki.com/Modding:Game_state_queries#For_items_only) to get information from the `Target` item along with [the new item Game State Queries added by BETAS](GameStateQueries.md).

 Most often, the `Target` item will contain information about the trigger event stored in its mod data and will require the use of the new item Game State Queries added by BETAS to access said information.
 The `Target` item will often include boolean values in specific mod data entries.
-These are the ones that start with words like 'Was' or 'Did,' like they are asking a yes or no question.
+These are the ones that start with words like 'Was' or 'Is' like they are asking a yes or no question.
 These entries will **_always_** contain a value of either `true` or `false` no matter what, unlike non-boolean values that may or may not exist at all if they are not relevant.

 The `Target` location of the trigger will be wherever the trigger occured or the event was witnessed, usually the current location of the local player.